BytemarkHosting/flexnbd-c/README.proxy.txt

 * Only old-style NBD negotiation is supported
 * Only one request may be in-flight at a time
 * All I/O is blocking, and signals terminate the process immediately
-* No UNIX socket support
+* UNIX socket support is limited to the listen address
 * FLUSH and TRIM commands, and the FUA flag, are not supported
 * DISCONNECT requests do not get passed through to the NBD server
 * No active timeout-retry of requests - we trust the kernel's idea of failure

 AUTHOR
 ------
 Written by Alex Young <alex@bytemark.co.uk>.
 Original concept and core code by Matthew Bloch <matthew@bytemark.co.uk>.
-Some additions by Nick Thomas <nick@bytemark.co.uk>
+Proxy mode written by Nick Thomas <nick@bytemark.co.uk>

 COPYING
 -------